 Most Will Close at Noon

 WASHINGTON, Dec.
-21, 2010 /PRNewswire-USNewswire/ -- All Post Offices nationwide will be open Christmas Eve, Friday, Dec.
-24, and New Year's Eve, Friday, Dec.
-31, but most will have shortened retail lobby hours and close at noon.
+21, 2011 /PRNewswire-USNewswire/ -- All Post Offices nationwide will be open Christmas Eve, Saturday, Dec.
+24, and New Year's Eve, Saturday, Dec.
+31. Most will have shortened retail lobby hours and will close at noon.
 Mail delivery for Dec.
 24 and Dec.
-31 is not affected by the change.
+31 will be the same as any other Saturday.

-Revised hours will be posted at each Post Office and commercial customers are asked to check with their Business Mail Entry Unit for Dec.
+Each Post Office will post its revised hours of operation for these two days.
+Commercial customers should check with their Business Mail Entry Units for Dec.
 24 and Dec.
 31 hours of operation.

-Customers may go online to usps.com or call 1-800-ASK-USPS for information about specific Post Offices.
-In addition, mail should be deposited into blue collection mailboxes before noon for early pickup on Dec.
+Customers are encouraged to go online to usps.com or to call 800-ASK-USPS for information about specific Post Offices.
+In addition, mail should be deposited in blue collection mailboxes before noon for early pickup on Dec.
 24 and Dec.
 31. Customers requiring postal services later that day are encouraged to contact their local Postmaster.

-Post Offices will be closed Saturday, Dec.
-25, and Saturday, Jan.
-1. Express Mail only will be delivered on Christmas Day and New Year's Day in most major metro areas.
-Post Offices will be open regular hours on Monday, Dec.
-27 and Monday, Jan.
+In observance of the holidays, Post Offices will be closed Monday, Dec.
+26, and Monday, Jan.
+2. Only Express Mail will be delivered on Christmas Day and New Year's Day in most major metro areas.
+Post Offices will resume regular business hours on Tuesday, Dec.
+27 and Tuesday, Jan.
 3.

 SOURCE U.S. Postal Service